 How often do you stop yourself from speaking your mind, due to fear of embarrassment or being wrong?
 Do you frequently say "sorry" where an "excuse me" would suffice?

-These small self-confidence "blips" can add up, and compound your low sense of self-worth.
-Here are nine such signs to be aware of, so that you can work on overcoming them (e.g., with a therapist or life coach):
+For people with low self-esteem, these small "blips" of fear and anxiety can add up to a lot of negative thinking and compound a sense of low self-worth.
+Here are nine such signs to be aware of, so that you can work on overcoming them (e.g., with a life coach, therapist, or other mental health professional):

 1. Difficulty speaking up and prioritizing your own needs, wants, and feelings

 This may be especially prominent in the context of what others want or need, such as routinely placing others’ priorities above your own.
 Perhaps you convinced yourself that what you really want doesn’t matter in the moment, in the face of someone else’s needs, or you want to avoid challenges with others.
 It’s understandable why you don’t speak up!
 While caring for others is a personality strength, when it comes at the cost of your own needs, wants, or feelings, these good qualities become a hindrance.